8ohamed/DTaaS/docs/FAQ.md

     a Linux desktop / commandline, the tool can be supported within DTaaS.
     The tool (ex.
 Matlab) itself can take care of the metadata requirements.

+## Digital Twin DevOps Automation

+???
+Question "Can a DT execute forever?"

+    The web UI imposes a 10-minute timeout.
+The users can manually terminate an ongoing execution.
+The best choice would be for a DT to execute terminate script which consequently concludes the execution and returns the logs.

+???
+Question "Is the DT execution really scalable?"

+    This capacity of DT execution infrastructure is dependent on Gitlab and the available compute power available to runners of Gitlab.
+Gitlab itself does not impose limits on the maximum number of runners.

+???
+Question "I have many Gitlab runners attached with my Gitlab repository?
+Which one is used?"

+    This is indeterminate.
+You can't rely on the order and location of execution for a DT.

 ## Data Management

 ???
 Question "Can DTaaS collect data directly from sensors?"